ArrogantGao/Personal_Materials/job_talk/talk.typ

   line("clauses", "branching", mark: (end: "straight")) }))

-The candidate clauses are the combinations of the possible assignments, for example:
+The candidate clauses are the combinations of the possible assignments, for example, a combination of the 3rd and 4th assignments is given by:

 $
   "combine"(not a and b and not c and d and not e, a and b and c and not d and not e) = b and not e
 $

-Since we say it is a combination of the 3rd and 4th assignments, we say it covers ${3, 4}$.
+we say $b and not e$ covers ${3, 4}$.
 The clauses are generated iteratively.

 #pagebreak()